Nagoya Buddhist altar Nagoya butsudan

 The ultimate in artisan technologies

-Altar production gained ground as lower-class samurai’s sideline at the end of Edo period, witnessing the growth of the techniques while keeping pace with the changing times.
-In 1976, Nagoya Butsudan gained a traditional craft recognition by the Minister of Economy, Trade and Industry.
-Studded with more than 200 Buddhist altar and altar fitting businesses in and around Monzen-cho and Tachibana-cho, Naka-ku, Nagoya has made its mark as the Japan’s most densely populated altar business area.
+Altar production gained ground as lower-class samurai’s extra source of income by the end of the Edo period (1603-1868), with the continued development of new techniques that kept pace with the changing times.
+In 1976, Nagoya Buddhist Altars were recognized as a traditional craft by the Minister of Economy, Trade and Industry.
+Now having more than two hundred Buddhist altar and altar fitting businesses, Naka-ku, Nagoya is Japan’s most densely populated Buddhist altar business area.

 General Production Process

 The wood material must be dried completely after being timbered to prevent any gaps from developing over time.
 Dried wood is cut out to the required sizes for each part of the altar by using a long measuring stick.
 The pieces are temporarily assembled and adjusted and then joined using a technique called hozogumi, where a tenon is inserted into a corresponding mortise hole to join together with no nails.
 The parts unique to Nagoya Buddhist altars, mitsumakuri (three lifting doors that come in the front of the altar) and nageshi are also made using this technique at this stage.

 - 2. Inner sanctuary